meteedev/go_refactor_printbill/README.md

 10. config Bill struct have slice Rate inside for encapsulate render mode
 11. push dependency create bill to statement for renderPlaintext have only logic render
 12. remove unused parameter in renderPlaninText
+13. refactor for amount with polymorp
+14. factory pattern on create Play struct"